MrMiami/CMD-Chat-Application-Java/README.md

 # Command-Line-Chat-App-Java
-The application is host by "localhost" by default.
-To run the server, compile and run RunServer.java
+By default, the application is host by "localhost" using port number.
+To run the server, compile and run RunServer.java;
-To run connect a client to the server, compile and run RunClient.java.
+ To connect a client to the server, compile and run RunClient.java.